Zdzisław Najder: Repatriation

 In 1989 Poland's communist government was voted out of power, and the Solidarity trade union's Tadeusz Mazowiecki was appointed Prime Minister.
-Najder's conviction of espionage was overturned.
+Najder's conviction for treason and espionage was overturned.
 Najder returned to his homeland, serving as a key adviser to Lech Wałęsa during his presidency (1990–95) and a senior adviser to Jan Olszewski during his term as prime minister (1991–92).

 In 1992 he became central to a controversy in Poland when Jerzy Urban published in the left-wing Polish weekly tabloid magazine NIE a document purportedly written by Najder in 1958, stating that he would cooperate with the Communist secret police.
 Urban was accused and convicted of violating Poland's state secrets act.
 Najder denied ever having worked with the police, though he admitted that they had contacted him.
 Because Poland never experienced a full lustration process as did Germany, for instance, it is often the case that persons accused of having cooperated with the secret police (a paid, voluntary activity) deny it.
 However, in 2005 it was finally revealed that Najder had indeed worked for the secret police, under the code name "Zapalniczka" (Polish for "[cigarette] lighter").

 In addition to his political activities in Poland, Najder also returned to Polish academia, taking a University of Opole position as a professor of English literature.

 In 2009 Najder was awarded by the Committee for French-German-Polish Cooperation (Weimar Triangle) - together with Ambassador Stéphane Hessel (France) and Countess Freya von Moltke (Germany) - with the Adam Mickiewicz Prize for merits in the French-German-Polish reconciliation.
 Laudatio: Professor Rita Suessmuth, former President of the German Bundestag.